 Colgate Omron ProClinical 250R

 Want to spend less money?
 The Colgate Omron ProClinical 250R is a brilliant choice.
-Even before Black Friday it costs just £15.50, so who knows what kind of deals we might see during the event.
+Even without a discount this toothbrush sits comfortably under £50.

 The Colgate uses relatively soft bristles, to give your gums less of a hammering than some other electric brushes.
 As such it’s a friendly way to start using a powered brush.